SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Druid]**

 You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.
-Make a melee spell attack against one creature within 5 ft of you.
+Make a melee spell attack against one creature within 5ft of you.
 On a hit, the target takes 1d10 acid damage.
 The spell's damage increases by an additional die at 5th, 11th and 17th level.

 # 22. - Produce Flame (V,S) level 0 Conjuration [SOL]